SpiNNakerManchester/SpiNNaker_PDP2/README.md

 License
 -------

-This code is open source software released under GNU General Public License v3.0.
+This software is licensed under the terms of the GNU General Public License v3.0.

 Acknowledgments
 ---------------